 Israel is a country with a rich history and world famous religious sights.
 Millions of international tourists visit annually and there are holy sites located throughout the country.
 From sightseeing in Jerusalem, experiencing the atmosphere of Tel Aviv, seeing the spectacular Galilee lake to visiting ancient Bethlehem, there are so many places to visit and things you can do here.

-Adventure Tours, Gap Year Trips & Volunteer Programs in Israel
+Activities, Trips, Tours, Gap Year Trips & Volunteer Programs in Israel

 Israel Travel Guide